mouayed-keziz/learning-rust/README.md

 `source : The rust-lang's installation guild`

-this projects uses a crate (package) called ferris-says to display this message
+this projects uses a crate (package) called ferris-says that displays "ferris" in ASCII with a bubble saying whatever your input is

+### output

 ```
 _______________________________________